lesleyrs/Client3/README.md

 To try on real hardware you'd need the 32 MB ram expansion mod, which seems involved and maybe less compatible with some other games

-Flycast seems to be the best emulator, supports ram expansion and networking
+Flycast seems to be the best emulator, supports ram expansion and networking.
+For mouse and keyboard you have to set the physical device ports to dreamcast device port.

 Not fully playable due to limited RAM, you can only load areas that use 2 MB of space in lrucaches (wildy etc)

-Controls: TODO
+Controls: Mouse/arrow keys.
+The SDL1 mouse seems to be overly sensitive and the mouse in samples is offset, maybe change to controller

 ```
 TODO: fopen path was changed due to the mkdcdisc tool adding dots to files without extension https://gitlab.com/simulant/mkdcdisc/-/issues/14